 In determining whether the First Amendment protects student speech in a public school, it is error to use the “public concern” standard applicable to actions brought by governmental employees.
 Pinard v.
 Clatskanie Sch.
 Dist.
 6J, 467 F.3d 755, 759 (9th Cir.
 2006).
 Instead, the proper standard to apply to on campus student speech is set forth in Tinker v.
 Des Moines Independent Community School District, 393 U.S. 503, 514 (1969).
 Pinard, 467 F.3d at 759; see Mahanoy Area Sch.
 Dist. v.
 B.L. ex rel.
 Levy, 594 U.S. 180, 188 (2021) (noting the Court’s prior applications of Tinker standard as recognizing schools’ “special interest in regulating speech that ‘materially disrupts classwork or involves substantial disorder or invasion of the rights of others’” (citation omitted)); see also Waln v.
 Dysart School District, 54 F.4th 1152, 1161-63 (9th Cir.
 2022).

-Relevant considerations into whether speech bears a sufficient nexus to the school include: (1) the degree and likelihood of harm to the school caused or augured by the speech, (2) whether it was reasonably foreseeable that the speech would reach and impact the school, and (3) the relation between the content and context of the speech and the school.”
+Relevant considerations into whether speech bears a sufficient nexus to the school include: “(1) the degree and likelihood of harm to the school caused or augured by the speech, (2) whether it was reasonably foreseeable that the speech would reach and impact the school, and (3) the relation between the content and context of the speech and the school.”
 Chen v.
 Albany Unified Sch.
 Dist., 56 F.4th 708, 720 (9th Cir.
 2022); see also C.R. v.
 Eugene Sch.
 Dist.
 4J, 835 F.3d 1142, 1150-52 (9th Cir.
 2016); Wynar v.
 Douglas Cnty.
 Sch.
 Dist., 728 F. 3d.
 1062, 1069 (9th Cir.
 2013).

 The Supreme Court has declined to set forth a “broad, highly general First Amendment rule stating just what counts as ‘off campus’ speech” and, instead, set forth three features of off-campus speech that “diminish the strength of the unique educational characteristics that might call for special First Amendment leeway.”
-Mahanoy Area Sch.
-Dist v.
-B.L. ex rel Levy, 594 U.S. at 189 (2021).
+Mahanoy, 594 U.S. at 189.
 First, “a school, in relation to off-campus speech, will rarely stand in loco parentis.”
 Id.
 Second, regulation of off-campus speech coupled with regulation of on-campus speech, encompasses the entirety of the speech a student utters in a day.
 Id. at 189-90.
 Third, schools must be mindful of their own interest in protecting students’ unpopular expression, particularly when that expression occurs off-campus, consistent with the role of America’s public schools as “nurseries of democracy.”
 Id. at 190.

 The additional considerations articulated in Mahanoy are not inconsistent with the sufficient-nexus test articulated in McNeil.
 Chen, 56 F.4th at 720.
 Thus, the proper inquiry “must apply the McNeil sufficient-nexus test to the speech at issue . . . , keeping in mind the additional considerations identified in Mahanoy.”
 Id.

 “[A] speech restriction cannot satisfy the time, place, manner test if the restriction does not contain clear standards.”
 OSU Student All. v.
 Ray, 699 F.3d 1053, 1066 (9th Cir.
 2012); see also City of Lakewood v.
 Plain Dealer Pub.
 Co., 486 U.S. 750, 758 (1988) (“[T]he absence of express standards makes it difficult to distinguish, ‘as applied,’ between a licensor’s legitimate denial of a permit and its illegitimate abuse of censorial power.
 Standards provide the guideposts that check the licensor and allow courts quickly and easily to determine whether the licensor is discriminating against disfavored speech.”).
-Off-campus student speech may not be

-protected under the First Amendment when, based on the totality of the circumstances, the

-speech bears a sufficient nexus to the school.
+Off-campus student speech may not be protected under the First Amendment when, based on the totality of the circumstances, the speech bears a sufficient nexus to the school.
 McNeil v.
 Sherwood Sch.
 Dist.
-88J, 918 F.3d 700,

-707 (9th Cir.
+88J, 918 F.3d 700, 707 (9th Cir.
 2019).